top of page

 Welcome!
 So glad you're here.

-Dr. Jessica Stern (she/her) is a developmental psychologist whose work examines parenting, social neuroscience, relationships, and child social-emotional development.
-She earned her Ph.D. at the University of Maryland, with a focus on attachment.
-She is currently completing a fellowship at the University of Virginia and will be starting as an Assistant Professor of Psychological Science at Pomona College in 2024.
+Dr. Jessie Stern is a developmental psychologist and researcher examining close relationships, parenting, and children's social development.
+She completed her Ph.D. at the University of Maryland and a postdoctoral fellowship at the University of Virginia.
+She is an Assistant Professor of Psychological Science at Pomona College and Director of the Family, Attachment & eMpathy (FAM) Lab.

 Contact